-This topic contains 7 replies, has 1 voice, and was last updated by CJ 5 months, 1 week ago.
+- This topic has 7 replies, 1 voice, and was last updated 1 year, 7 months ago by CJ.

 I am having similar problems at work with a colleague who snacks loudly all day, sings at the top of her voice and taps her feet.
 I’ve had whistling also from her – I agree probably the most piercing, shrill of all the noises.
 I really understand how sad and stressed this is making you.

 Are you able to try noise cancelling earphones or earplugs at work?
 I am looking for suggestions for ones that limit annoying noises whilst allowing people still to communicate with you? might not be possible.